AdrianInsua/release-notes-generator/README.md

 | title | `RELEASE NOTES` | Title used in output markdown |
 | decoration | [Decoration object](#decoration-object) | Icon decoration for each issue type |

-##### CI Configuration

-This configuration depends entirely on your necessities, just keep in mind that PRs are parsed since last release so you'll need to execute **RNG** before new release step.

 ##### Decoration object